Upon pickup you will be provided with:

 You will need a bottle of PUPPY shampoo.
 Never human or baby shampoo, it is too drying for the skin.
 Wait till the 2nd or 3rd day before shampooing to allow puppy to adjust to all the new changes in his/her life.
 Mane N Tail shampoo is a great choice for shampoos.

 We love to get pictures, puppy updates, and letters as puppy grows.
 Even 10 years from now.
-Please send us pictures and updates here at our Email address
+Please send us pictures and updates at email@example.com

 To inquire about a puppy or if you have a question, please contact us here